Dave Wang

+Dave Wang (王傑 (王杰, Wáng Jié, Wang Chieh); born 20 October 1962) is a Hong Kong-Taiwanese singer, songwriter and actor.

 Life and career

 Wang was born in British Hong Kong, as the son of a former Shaw Brothers actor, Wang Hsieh.
 He moved to Taiwan when he was 17.
 Before landing his first record deal in 1988, Wang wrote songs for other singers under pen-names such as "Little Grass" and "Northern Wind".
 He worked as a Tae Kwon Do instructor, ice-skating coach, taxi-driver, delivery-man, waiter, bartender, and cook.
 He also spent three years in the Taiwanese military to obtain a Taiwan ID card, despite holding a Hong Kong British passport.
 His first marriage ended when his wife at the time left him while he was serving in the military.